lap309/Statistics/Hypothesis\AB Testing/readme.md

 All possible samples (with replacement) = 1000^ 50 <br>
-1000 ^ 50 sample means will be in the distribution for CLT and that distribution will be normally distributed The larger the sample size, the more normally distributed it will be.
+1000 ^ 50 sample means will be in the distribution for CLT and that distribution will be normally distributed The larger the number of samples taken, the more normally distributed it will be.
 Why?
-Because if we increase the sample size, we have more values that will kind of even out the sample mean, and will get it closer to the average.
+Because if we increase the number of samples taken, we have more values that will kind of even out the sample mean, and will get it closer to the average.

 Essentially, everything will average out if you have enough data.